Three lanes. One engagement model. No surprises on the invoice.

 - MCP control layers wrapping existing internal applications, exposing them as tools to LLM agents.

-- RAG over enterprise knowledge bases — including chunking strategy, retrieval tuning, evaluation harness, and an honest answer to is RAG the right call here at all?
+- RAG over enterprise knowledge bases — chunking strategy, retrieval tuning, evaluation harness, and an honest answer to is RAG the right call here at all?

 - On-premises LLM infrastructure — model selection (Llama family, Mistral, others), serving stack (Ollama / vLLM), GPU sizing, observability.